yorek/document-vector-pipeline/README.md

 1. Text extraction - converting the document format into raw text to be indexed.
 1. Text chunking - breaking the text into reasonable size chunks for LLMs to process.
 1. Text embedding - using an LLM to produce a vector embedding of the semantics of text chunk.
-1. Text storage - storing each text chunk along with it's embedding in an Azure Cosmos DB container configured to perform efficient vector (and eventually Full-text) searches.
+1. Text storage - storing each text chunk along with it's embedding in an Azure SQL table configured to perform efficient vector (and eventually Full-text) searches.

 ![pipleline](images/pipeline.png "Pipeline")